lukexi/tinyrick/README.md

 # TODOs

-[ ] currentColumn state that is remembered when pressing up and down, and only changed with left and right

 [ ] Scrolling (use fgPointSize * length (elemIndexL '\n') to find max height) [ ] Define maxHeight for text windows and clip outside of it